curvenote/notebooks-in-publishing/docs/02-notebooks-as-jats.md

 **TODO:** specific-use: the notebooks can either be the source or an export format (e.g. in using quarto/rmd).
 Should we list both here, with different content types?

-### Notebook as the main article

-It is possible to use a notebook to author the main article, however, the structure of the JATS in this case is _not_ dictated by the notebook structure, but by the narrative structure.

-**TODO** Expand this section/idea.
-This allows for things like inline execution in the main article, but has different constraints.

-The following sections describe notebooks as `sub-article`s, where the structure is designed to recreate the notebook, rather than be constrained by current practices for sections, etc.

 ## Components of a Notebook

 At a high level a notebook consists of (1) text, which is usually a variant of markdown; (2) executable code cells; and (3) a list of outputs from the execution (many of which can be dynamic or interactive).
 A notebook also requires an execution environment (with loaded dependencies), and at least one language (e.g. Python, R, Julia, etc.) and version of that language, and can depend on external packages and data.